 - Evidence comprehensively demonstrates that children make sense of their world through play.

-- We believe that play should be unhurried & open ended.
+- We believe that play should be unhurried and open ended.

 - We provide a play-based curriculum whereby educators provide a range of indoor and outdoor learning experiences.
 These are intentionally based upon the acquisition of skills through key learning areas.
-These include dramatic play, tinkering, sensory, construction, reading, collage, literacy resource, numeracy resource, painting/drawing & mark making, carpentry, climbing & swinging, science & nature.
+These include dramatic play, tinkering, sensory, construction, reading, collage, literacy resource, numeracy resource, painting/drawing and mark making, carpentry, climbing and swinging, science and nature.

 - Educators pro-actively plan for individual children to extend learning, skill and conceptual understandings through the learning experiences and children’s interests.

-- Documentation is an important part of our program at WSK.
+- Documentation is an important part of our program.
 Written notes, photographs, children’s graphic representations and other collected materials are displayed as points of interest to proceed.
 This indicates a genuine interest and respect for children’s work and provides an opportunity for them to revisit and reflect.

 Inclusion & Diversity

-Inclusion for all children is important to WSK.
-We respect & promote the acceptance and inclusion of all children at the kindergarten.
+Inclusion for all children is important.
+We respect and promote the acceptance and inclusion of all children at the Kindergarten.

 Sustainability within the natural world